About us

 Board Member | Vision Dolpo

-Tashi Nyima is a fifth-semester undergraduate law student at National Law Campus under the affiliation of Tribhuvan University and a member of Vision Dolpo’s fourth Bachelor’s Program cohort.
+Tashi Nyima is an undergraduate law student at National Law Campus, affiliated with Tribhuvan University, and a member of the fourth cohort of Vision Dolpo’s Bachelor’s Program.
+His academic focus reflects a growing interest in legal systems and institutional governance.

 He joined the Vision Dolpo executive board in 2022 and has been actively involved in organizational activities.
-His legal education is expected to strengthen the organization’s governance, compliance, and advisory capacity in the future.
+His legal training is expected to strengthen the organization’s governance, compliance, and advisory capacity, contributing to its long-term institutional development.

 Board Advisors